popsim-consortium/manuscript/response-to-reviewers.md

 As mentioned in our response to the editor's comment, we added a demonstration of the use of SLiM to the results (see "Simulation engines" section and Supplementary Figures S1 and S2).
 This new analysis uses SLiM in neutral simulations to validate that it produces data that is consistent with data simulated under the coalescent.
-Furthermore, we provide a rudamentary examination of the effects of population size down-scaling, which is a common practice used in forward simulations such as SLiM.
+Furthermore, we provide a rudimentary examination of the effects of population size down-scaling, which is a common practice used in forward simulations such as SLiM.

 > "Adding further maps to the library is trivial" - discuss - since the audience for this is the broader pop-gen community, perhaps pointing them to the detailed development environment on readthedocs would be helpful.